 Alternatively to exchanging complete policies in steps 2a and 2c, the SEPPs may indicate a security profile.

 NOTE: A security profile can for example include default modification policies and default data_type encryption policies and/or a list of IEs to be protected, during the N32-c negotiation process.
-PRINS security profile specification is out of scope in 3GPP.shall be sent over N32-f to the responding SEPP
+PRINS security profile specification is out of scope in 3GPP.

+If the exchanged protection policy or security profile are relevant for the Roaming intermediaries, they shall be made available to them via a suitable API that shall support authentication and authorisation.

 3. The two SEPPs shall exchange Roaming Intermediary (RI) security information lists that contain information on RI public keys or certificates that are needed to verify RI modifications at the receiving SEPP.